dusklinux/.git_dotfiles_dir/Documents/pensive/linux/Important Notes/KVM/Windows 11 GPU Passthrough/+ MOC Windows GPU Passthrough.md

+> [!note] Steps for win11 and win10 are identical. with the exception of ram requirement, tpm and storage space

 1. Make sure to Enable the Bios Options for vt-d iommu and stuff.
 2. [[Virt_Manager Packages for Windows]]
 3. [[KVM preperation and Optimization]]